 Create a genuinely safe environment where all ideas are respected.
 This does not mean accepting inaccurate information unchallenged, but it does mean treating tentative thinking with curiosity rather than judgment.
 Model intellectual humility by acknowledging when you do not know something or when a student's point causes you to reconsider.
 When students see you treating uncertainty as normal rather than shameful, they become more willing to think aloud themselves.

 When discussions go off-track, gently redirect without shutting down student initiative.
 Use a 'parking lot' to capture tangential ideas worth addressing later.
 Keep the main question visible throughout discussion and periodically refer back to it.
-Ask redirecting questions such as 'How does this connect to our original question?' or 'Let's pause and summarise where we've been before moving forward'.
+Ask redirecting questions such as 'How does this connect to our original question?' or 'Let's pause and summarise where we've been before going forward'.
 Occasional tangents can yield valuable insights; the art lies in distinguishing productive exploration from unproductive wandering.

 Adapting Socratic Methods for Online Learning